 Possession or use of these substances inside Kenai Fjords National Park is prohibited.
 While Alaska provides for regulated possession and use of marijuana, it remains an illegal drug under federal law and is enforced within the park.

 The well-being of your pets and park wildlife is of the utmost importance to us.
 For the safety of all, pets are allowed in only a few select areas, and may not be left unattended.
 Your pet must be leashed or physically restrained at all times.
-Pets are not allowed on trails, buildings, or anywhere in the coastal backcountry.
+Pets are not allowed on trails, buildings, or in the coastal backcountry - in an area from mean high tide to 1/4 mi inland, from 5/30-11/1.

 People who can legally possess firearms under applicable federal, state, and local laws may legally possess firearms in Kenai Fjords National Park.